B0neShAd0w/Hacktoria/The Killer Clown.md

 ![Northwest Berkeley](https://user-images.githubusercontent.com/117080369/199007428-eeadc783-4aa0-4b53-82d5-42cd28da1307.png)

-A quick street view of Ocean View Park area comes up blank, no sign of bins or benches that match the photo.
+A quick street view of Ocean View Park area comes up blank, no sign of bins or benches that match the image.
-Lets move on to the next park on the list, Cedar Rose Park
+Lets move on to the next park on the list, Cedar Rose Park.

-Selecting one of the points on Street view gives us a clue as the bin and bench look very similar to the picture delivered by the clown.
+Selecting one of the points on Street view gives us a clue as the bin and bench look very similar to the ones in the image sent by the clown.

 ![First clue](https://user-images.githubusercontent.com/117080369/199009275-1cd6bde7-0e2b-4539-ba3f-2e47ae7da20b.png)